Volley gun: 19th-early 20th century volley guns

 A few hand-held volley guns were also developed during the 18th and 19th centuries.
 One of the most distinctive was the "duck's foot" volley gun, a pistol with multiple barrels arranged in a splayed pattern, so that the firer could spray a sizable area with a single shot.
 The principle behind this type of pistol is one of confrontation by one person against a group; hence, it was popular among bank guards, prison wardens and sea captains in the early 19th century.

 In July 1835, Giuseppe Marco Fieschi used a home-made, 25-barrel volley gun to attempt the assassination of King Louis Philippe I in Paris.
 He fired the weapon from a third-floor window while the king and his entourage were passing in the street below.
-Although 18 people were killed, the king only received a minor wound.
-The gun barrels had been sold as scrap by a government arsenal after being labeled as defective and four of them burst when fired.
+Eighteen people were killed, but the King only received a minor wound.
+The gun barrels had been sold as scrap by a government arsenal after being labelled as defective and four of them burst when fired.
 Fieschi was badly injured and was quickly captured.
 He and two others involved in the plot were condemned to death and guillotined in 1836.
 His volley gun, known as the infernal machine, is preserved at the Musée des Archives Nationales in Paris.

+During the Russo-Japanese War, A Russian Army officer Captain Shmetillo, seeing a need for volleyfire and automatic weapons invented a volley firing device to use captured bolt-action rifles in Port Arthur to serve this "machine gun" role.
+Most were made using Chinese Hanyang rifles, but few examples used 5x M1888 Mannlichers hooked up together with a bulletproof shield.
+One pull and push of a bracket cycled all the guns in unison.

 Modern connection

-A number of designs of electronically fired explosive-propulsion projectile weapons and non-explosive projectile weapons were developed by Metal Storm Limited which had some similarities to 18th-century volley guns, particularly in that they use many barrels which can be fired all at once or in sequence such as the Nordenfelt gun.
+A number of designs of electronically fired explosive-propulsion projectile weapons and non-explosive projectile weapons were developed by Metal Storm Limited which had some similarities to 18th-century volley guns, particularly in that they use many barrels, which can all be fired once simultaneously or sequentially, such as the Nordenfelt gun.
 These designs met with little commercial interest and Metal Storm Limited entered administration in 2012.

 The Spanish Navy uses a volley gun system, the Meroka, which consists of twelve Oerlikon 20 mm cannons mounted in a tight cluster with an externally powered automatic loading system.
 It delivers an exceptionally high rate of fire for a very short burst, and reloads in less than 0.3 seconds.
-This makes it suitable for close-range defense against missiles, aircraft and small boats.
+This makes it suitable for close-range defense against missiles, aircraft, watercraft, coastal targets, and floating mines.

 In 2019, Standard Manufacturing introduced the S333 Thunderstruck, a double-barreled revolver which fires two rounds with each pull of the trigger.